kushalarora/stable_entropy_hypothesis/README.md

 ### Entropy-Aware Decoding:
 We propose an entropy-aware decoding method that tries to keep the entropy of the model within the stable entropy zone while acting greedily most of the time.
 The details of the algorithm are available in the paper.
 The implementation is available [here](https://github.com/kushalarora/transformers/blob/main/src/transformers/generation_utils.py#L1894).

+We pass the stable entropy baseline and stable entropy zone to the algorithm by modeling them using a n-degree polynomial (n=2) and passing it to the algorithm.

 ## Requirements
 To install requirements: